isabella232/siliconsalon.info/_pages/index.md

 ## Presentations

-The first hour of the Silicon Salon featured presentations by experts in the silicon, hardware, software, and cryptography fields, including Christopher Allen, Bryan Bishop, CrossBar, Proxy, Tropic Square, and Libre-SOC.
+The first hour of the Silicon Salon featured [presentations](/presentations/) by experts in the silicon, hardware, software, and cryptography fields, including Christopher Allen, Bryan Bishop, CrossBar, Proxy, Tropic Square, and Libre-SOC.

-{% include gallery caption="See [Presentations](/presentations/) for the contents of these presentations." %}
+{% include gallery %}

 ## Discussions